15 NJ Grants for Seniors You Can Apply for Today (2026 Guide)

 Senior Transportation Assistance Programs

-NJ TRANSIT reports 40% of state seniors lack reliable transportation to medical appointments and essential services.
+Two out of five New Jersey seniors lack reliable transportation to medical appointments and essential services.
 County-based programs provided over 3.2 million rides to elderly residents in 2024.

-All 21 New Jersey counties operate specialized paratransit services for seniors and disabled residents.
-Gloucester County’s transportation division alone delivered 2.5 million rides since 1985.
+All 21 New Jersey counties operate paratransit services for seniors and disabled residents.
+Gloucester County's transportation division has delivered 2.5 million rides since 1985.

 County programs offer specialized accommodations: